 Through UCAS Postgraduate, you should use the UKPASS portal to make your application, which will then be forwarded directly to our Admissions Office.
 You should send supporting documentation to us directly using the email addresses on the UKPASS application form.

 Our graduates enjoy the very best employment opportunities, with hundreds of engineering students having gone onto successful careers in their chosen industry.
-Many of our students go on to work with leading automotive or motorsport companies in the UK and worldwide.
+Many of our students go on to work with leading automotive or motorsport companies in the UK and worldwide - click here for more details.
+Students are also able to make full use of the University Careers support system.

 Free language courses for students - the Open Module